outstand/consul_heartbeat/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version:
+- update the version number in `version.rb`
+- run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org)
+- run `docker build -t outstand/consul_heartbeat:latest .` to build a new docker image
+- run `docker push outstand/consul_heartbeat:latest` to push the image to docker hub

 ## Contributing